 Although you will probably not be feeling at your most decisive, you will be asked to make endless decisions on everything ranging from the type of coffin you would like to the food you would like after the funeral.
 Do delegate some of the decisions to people you trust to take away some of the burden.

-When organising the funeral, you will probably also have to enter into a series of delicate negotiations with your in-laws.
+When organising the funeral, you will probably also have to enter into a series of delicate negotiations with your late partner's family.
 They will have fixed ideas about the send off they would like to see for their son or daughter.
 And this might not always correspond with your own ideas – or indeed with the ideas your partner may have had.
 Do stand your ground – but be prepared to make some compromises in order to maintain family harmony.
-After all, your in-laws have also suffered a significant bereavement.
+After all, your 'in-laws' have also suffered a significant bereavement.
 And you will probably want to keep up some kind of relationship with them in the future – particularly if you have children.

 You will also have to deal with other people’s reactions to your newly widowed status.
 No doubt they will be shocked that someone so young has been widowed.
 There will be people who don’t really know what to say when they talk to you – and some may actually avoid talking to you at all.
-Some people rely on the worst possible platitudes to carry them through a socially awkward situation.
+Some people rely on platitudes to carry them through a socially awkward situation.
 And often you won’t know what to say in return.
 If in doubt, excuse yourself politely and head for the nearest bathroom.

 Because being a young widow is relatively unusual in most social circles, you will probably be overwhelmed with flowers and cards from sympathetic well-wishers in the run-up to the funeral and beyond.
 Although these are well meaning, don’t feel that you have to read them all at once, and indeed don’t feel obliged to reply to them straight away.
 Put them safely in a box so that you can get them out once the dust has begun to settle after the funeral...